What is Taytulla®?

 - Take 2 pills on the day you remember and 2 pills the next day

 - Then continue taking 1 pill a day until you finish the pack

 You could become pregnant if you have sex during the first 7 days after you restart your pills.
 You MUST use a nonhormonal birth control method (such as condoms and spermicide) as a backup for those 7 days.1

-If you miss 2 pink capsules in a row in Week 3 or Week 4 of your pack, OR if you miss 3 or more pills (blue or white) in a row at any time1:
+If you miss 2 pink capsules in a row in Week 3 or Week 4 of your pack, OR if you miss 3 or more pills (pink or maroon) in a row at any time1:

 Day 1 Starter